 - No Longer Interested

 D/M PRO TIP: Use labeled index cards to make this part of the project easier to do.
-Label each section clearly so you can leave this project and more easily dive right back in without having to start over.
-The index cards are your file labels and really do make sorting a breeze when the labels are easy to read.
+Label each section clearly so you can leave this project and dive right back in without having to start over.
+The index cards are your file labels and make sorting a breeze when the labels are easy to read.

-Once you have your categories labeled, go through each loose recipe one at a time quickly scanning it over.
-Decide which section it belongs using the following as a guide.
+Once you have your categories labeled, go through each loose recipe one at a time, quickly scanning it over.
+Decide which section it belongs to using the following as a guide.

-D/M PRO TIP: Remember, not all recipes need to buried in a drawer.
+D/M PRO TIP: Remember, not all recipes need to be filed away.
 Add a bit of love to your kitchen and frame out a family treasure.
-This lovely reminder will bring a smile to your face each time you see it and maybe even spark a conversation when your guests see it as well.
+This lovely reminder will bring a smile to your face each time you see it and maybe even spark a conversation when your guests see it.

 Step #4.
 Do a Next Step Sort

-Let’s start out easy focusing on the last pile, “No Longer Interested”.
-Since most, if not all, paper recipes can be recycled go ahead and take them there now.
+Let’s start easy, focusing on the last pile, “No Longer Interested.”
+Since most, if not all, paper recipes can be recycled, go ahead and take them there now.
 Don’t be tempted to pass these recipes on to someone else.
 There is no reason to give your clutter headache to someone else.
 Remove the guilt and get rid of these recipes.

 D/M PRO TIP: When you try a new recipe and find it a success, put notes on it with post-its for the next time.
-Things like, cut the butter in half or double this for a freezer meal can be quite helpful the next time you make it.
+Things like cutting the butter in half or double this for a freezer meal can be quite helpful the next time you make it.